Use leverage to multiply your output

 Social media — the ability to reach large audiences, build community, and connect new people.

-Meeting new people (friends, business contacts, and so forth…) — each new person introduced to your network creates a multiplier.
+Meeting new people (friends, business contacts, and so forth…) — each new person introduced to your network creates a multiplier effect.

-Reading & learning — knowledge builds on itself and allows you to pair different concepts together to create a compounding effect.
+Reading & learning — knowledge builds on itself and allows you to pair different concepts together (dot connecting) to create a compounding effect.

 Writing online — putting insight in tangible form, and distributing to millions of people for free.

-Creating music, playing an instrument — the potential to create joy for millions of people.
+Creating music, playing an instrument — the potential to create joy for many.
+Playing an instrument for yourself vs a group takes a similar amount of effort.

 Cooking — cooking for one vs. cooking for five takes a similar amount of effort.

-This thought exercise can help you understand how to be more intentional and strategic in making highly leveraged decisions.
+This thought exercise can help you understand how to be more strategic in making highly leveraged decisions.

 Find A Position of Leverage (Naval Ravikant) by Eric Jorgenson